rasor/rasor.github.io/content/2017/2017-09-30A-PelicanThemes.md

 CUSTOM_CSS = 'static/custom.css'
 ```

+* Notice: If you don't want to add extra CSS, then `THEME` is all you have to set
 * In the CUSTOM_CSS I am just adding a shadow to images
 * In \content\static\ create a file called [`custom.css`](https://github.com/rasor/rasor.github.io/blob/pelican/content/static/custom.css){:target="_blank"} with the content: